 Both site servers must be joined to the same Active Directory domain.

 Both site servers must be have Full Control permissions to Active Directory's System - System Management container and all descendant objects.

 Configuration Manager supports site servers in passive mode in a hierarchy.
 The central administration site and child primary sites can have an additional site server in passive mode.

 Both site servers must use the same site database.

 The database can be remote from each site server.
-Starting in version 1810, the Configuration Manager setup process no longer blocks installation of the site server role on a computer with the Windows role for Failover Clustering.
-SQL Always On requires this role, so previously you couldn't colocate the site database on the site server.
-With this change, you can create a highly available site with fewer servers by using SQL Always On and a site server in passive mode.
+The Configuration Manager setup process doesn't blocks installation of the site server role on a computer with the Windows role for Failover Clustering.
+SQL Server Always On availability groups requires this role, so previously you couldn't colocate the site database on the site server.
+With this change, you can create a highly available site with fewer servers by using an availability group and a site server in passive mode.